 Reduce spam sent via Magento contact form without Captchas

 A lot of my clients complain about the fact that they receive tons of spam messages via the Magento standard forms.
 Proven examples for getting the attraction of spam bots are:

-By the way, I personally don’t like Captchas because most of the time these can be tricky to submit ("Select all motorbikes in the images") and most of them require external non-GDPR conformant services (Hello Google!).
+By the way, I personally don’t like Captchas because most of the time these can be tricky to submit ("Select all motorbikes in the images") and nearly all of them require external non-GDPR conformant services (Hello Google ).
 Other similar mechanism like some sort of quiz ("How much is 2+2?") are too simple to keep away serious attackers and on the other side very poor usability and in my opinion should not be necessary at all in 2023.

 Basically a Captcha is effective, but why punish your users because you have a problem with spam?
 It's your problem not theirs, so let's try to address it.

-These are some ideas e.g. for the Magento contact form, but this can also be adapted to the other forms mentioned above:
+These are some ideas for the Magento contact form, but this can also be adapted to the other forms mentioned above:

 validate-alphaclass to the "name" field as well as